pepopowitz/self-sabotage-your-docs/src/index.md

 But Google explicitly tells you in their docs _not_ to use this as a mechanism to influence canonicalization

 And what's worse -- an old document showing in the search results, or no document at all?

+...

+Docs McPUffins, like doc mcstuffins....

+Docs plural, because she cares about documentation, not stuffed animals with booboos

+And McPuffins, cuz she's a puffin.

 -->